Q: Miriam, with a new single out, your hiatus seems over. Am I right?

 Q: Do you imply there is an ongoing war over our heads?

 Q: Oops, that's heavy stuff.
-So the war is more dangerous then we can imagine.
+So the war is more dangerous than we can imagine.
 Is the government hiding something?

 A: Hiding is a strong word.
 How Space Forces calculate the body count is no secret.
 Either nobody hides there has been a war.
 But since the official statistics are skewed the way I told you before, the public is under the wrong impression the war does not exist.
 Trust me.
 It is certainly not a trap set to pull out more money from tax-payers.